embassy-rs/embassy/tests/lpc55/README.md

 python3 tests/lpc55/run.py --keep-going # do not stop at the first failure
 ```

+The orchestrator itself needs only the standard library.
+Every host peer declares its
+dependencies inline (PEP 723) and runs through `uv run --script`, so `uv` has to be on `PATH`
+and nothing else has to be installed.

 Run the suite as an unprivileged user.
 This keeps `cargo` and `probe-rs` on the user's `~/.cargo`
 and target directories.

-The orchestrator uses `sudo` only for the two conformance entries:
-`sudo -n <this interpreter> host/conformance.py …`.
-They need raw USB access to the vendor
+- **Linux**: the two conformance entries need raw USB access to a vendor interface, so those two
-interface, so passwordless `sudo` is required.
-All other entries run as the current user.
+  and only those run as `sudo -n <uv> run --script host/conformance.py …`, which means
-The CDC tests need access to `/dev/ttyACM*`, which is normally owned by `root:dialout`.
+  passwordless `sudo` is required.
+The CDC tests need access to `/dev/ttyACM*`, normally owned by
+  `root:dialout`.
+- **Windows**: nothing is elevated.
+The conformance firmware advertises WinUSB, which Windows
+  binds by itself and an ordinary user can open.

 Individual firmwares still run standalone: